-Temporary employment contract
+Fixed-term employment contract

 If the employment is tied to a specified period, the date of the last day of employment will be entered on the form.
-In such cases the reason for temporary employment must also be stated, e.g. substituting for an employee on maternity leave, parental leave or annual holiday, or the employee's own request.
+In such cases the reason for fixed-term employment must also be stated, e.g. substituting for an employee on maternity leave, parental leave or annual holiday, or the employee's own request.